-The Minnesota School Psychology Consortium (MNSPIC) uses a capstone model of training.
+The Minnesota Consortium for School Psychology Internships (MCSPI) uses a capstone model of training.
 You’ll complete all of your degree coursework before starting your internship.
 During your internship, you’ll participate in training—supervised by a training director from the University of Minnesota.
 However, you will not be required to complete additional coursework.

 The MNSPIC is a full-time internship lasting at least 10 months, resulting in a minimum of 1,500 hours of supervised practice.
 You may complete up to 2,000 hours of supervised practice upon request to increase your license eligibility across the U.S.